Campus Improvement Plan

 Staff Responsible for Monitoring: Assistant Principal

-Strategy 2: Campus administrators will work on educating families about the direct correlation between attendance and school funding.
+Strategy 2: Campus administrators will continue to educate families about the direct correlation between attendance and school funding.

 Strategy's Expected Result/Impact: Understanding of the impact unnecessary absences have on school funding.